 It’s not always easy, but improvement can start today!

-Alec is an eLearning writer for EdApp, a pioneer LMS that designs creative mobile workplace training solutions.
+Alec is an eLearning expert for EdApp, a pioneer LMS that designs creative mobile workplace training solutions.
 On the off days, they enjoy cooking, reading, or finding a live show or play to watch.